 Whilst the morning academic sessions are separate to our Global Skills in English Summer School students, all other summer school content is shared with students attending both Global Skills in English and Global Skills International options living together, eating together and fully mixed together for all Afternoon Activity Sessions, Sports and Social Programmes as well as off-site Excursions.

 We believe that learning happens as much outside the class as inside.
 We pride ourselves on the variety of co-curricular activities on offer, ensuring that there really is something to excite and stimulate everyone.
 These experiences are not just fun and a change from the classroom, but also a great opportunity to try new things, learn new skills and develop independence of thought and action.

 This splits into three main areas:

-- Excursions – these off-site trips happen twice a week and all students attend.
+- Excursions – these off-site trips happen three times a week and all students attend.
 Some are educational, and include trips to museums, zoos, stately homes or historic castles.
 Others are for sight-seeing, and typically include trips to local tourist attractions, theme parks and shopping centres.

 Academic excursions are linked to these academic sessions and are an integral part of the summer school programmes.
-For example, if a class is going to visit the Tower of London, their learning objectives might involve researching the history of the Tower or debating the ethics of monarchies.
+For example, if a class is going to visit London and see Buckingham Palace, their learning objectives might involve researching the history of the palace or debating the pros and cons of monarchies.